ichensky/ichensky.github.io/docs/dev/design-principles/application-layers/domain-layer/domain-layer.md

 - The requirements are reasonably clear, and there is an understanding of which domain models can be created.
 - The application will have business logic that is suitable for being incorporated into domain models.
-- There are architects on the team who can plan the development of domain models that can be reused across different user stories, especially at the beginning of the project.

 - The business logic is planned to be covered with unit or integration tests.

-- The team lacks knowledge of DDD.
 - It is planned to implement many lazy loadings in the objects from the start for performance improvements.

 #### DDD Domain Model